HUMAN ANATOMY & PHYSIOLOGY I

 Lab exams are NOT comprehensive.

 MASTERINGAANDP.COM : Your Laboratory Manual has some excellent resources for both lecture and lab.
 Information about this website, www.masteringaandp.com , and the access code are described at the beginning of your lab manual.
-You will need to complete a registration process to use this site, but leave the course ID number blank.
-Especially note the excellent PAL sections.
+You will need to complete a registration process to use this site, the course ID is MAPHAYS28548.
+Especially note the excellent PAL sections in the Study A&P section.
 This is also the location of the Physioex Skeletal Muscle Physiology exercise.

 Upon completion of lab exercises, you should complete the corresponding review sheets.
 Although you will not be required to hand in these exercises, they help to emphasize key concepts and are invaluable in preparing for lab exams.

 T/TH JANUARY 17, 19; FRIDAY JANUARY 20 – HISTOLOGY